 The New Capital Adequacy Framework requires banks to hold capital explicitly towards operational risk.
-In view of this as also the felt need for a similar guidance note on management of operational risk, this 'draft' Guidance Note has been prepared by an Informal Working Group comprising of senior officials from select banks.
+In view of this as also the felt need for a similar guidance note on management of operational risk, this Guidance Note has been prepared.
 This guidance note is an outline of a set of sound principles for effective management and supervision of operational risk by banks.
-This Guidance Note will be reviewed and revised on the basis of the feedback that may be received.

-Thereafter, banks may use the Guidance Note for upgrading their operational risk management system.
+Banks may use the Guidance Note for upgrading their operational risk management system.
 The design and architecture for management of operational risk should be oriented towards banks' own requirements dictated by the size and complexity of business, risk philosophy, market perception and the expected level of capital.
 The exact approach may, therefore, differ from bank to bank.
-Hence the systems, procedures and tools prescribed in this Guidance Note may be treated as indicative.
+Hence the systems, procedures and tools prescribed in this Guidance Note are indicative.